suborbital/docs/website/docs/atmo/usage/managing-state.md

 }
 ```

-`subo` will validate your directive to help ensure that your Directive is correct,
+As outlined in the [Directive page](../concepts/the-directive.md), `subo` will automatically validate your Directive,
 including validating that you're not accessing keys that don't exist in state.